Guiding Principles

 Clause 14 — Publish Jury Verdicts on Blockchain

-All jury verdicts, including nullification, shall be published anonymously on the national blockchain as living precedent.
+All jury verdicts, including those rendered by nullification, shall be recorded and published anonymously on the national blockchain ledger as living precedent.
+Such records shall be permanent, publicly accessible, and immune from alteration or suppression by any authority.

 Clause 15 — Habeas Corpus (72-Hour Limit)